IshakQuresheeAkib/course-registration-system/README.md

 </li>
 </ul>
 <ul>
-<li>Learners can see the remaining course details when acquiring the courses.If they did not have enough credit hour they will have an error,also if they want to select a courses couple of times it will give a notification that its already bought!</li>
+<li>Learners can see the remaining course credit when acquiring the courses.If they did not have enough credit hour they will have an error,also if they want to select a courses couple of times it will give a notification that its already bought!</li>
 </ul>